Optimal frame designs for multitasking devices with weight restrictions: Final comments and examples

-\begin{rem} Consider the notation in Theorem \ref{teo el algo sirve con potenciales}; as a consequence of this result, we see that the spectral structures of $(\alpha\coma d)$-designs that minimize a convex potential (induced by a strictly convex function) on $\cD(\alpha\coma d)$ coincide with that of $\Phi^{\rm op}$, so this spectral structure is unique.
+\pausa By Theorem \ref{teo el algo sirve con potenciales} and Remark \ref{era unico}, the spectral structure of all $(\alpha\coma \dd)$-designs that minimize a strictly convex potential on $\cD(\alpha\coma \dd)$ is unique.
 It is natural to wonder whether the $(\alpha\coma m)$-weight partitions corresponding to such minimizers also coincide.
-It turns out that this is not the case; indeed, consider the following example: let $\alpha=\uno_6\in (\R_{>0}^6)\da$, $m=2$ and let $d=(4,2)\in\N^2$.
+It turns out that this is not the case, as we shall see in the following example: